pulp/pulp/docs/dev-guide/integration/rest-api/consumer/applicability.rst

 * :response_code:`202,if applicability regeneration is queued successfully`
 * :response_code:`404,if a consumer with given consumer_id does not exist`

-| :return:a :ref:`call_report` representing the current state of the applicability regeneration
+| :return: a :ref:`call_report` representing the current state of the applicability regeneration

 **Tags:**
 The task created will have the following tag: ``"pulp:action:consumer_content_applicability_regeneration"``